qrohlf/lair/index.md

 # that's it!
 ```

+# Troubleshooting

+See the Lair [Wiki](https://github.com/qrohlf/lair/wiki/Troubleshooting) for help with troubleshooting.

 # Credits
 Lair is actually just a bundle that brings together several excellent tools into one environment.
 The following people and tools do most of the heavy lifting: